ETC5523-2025/assignment-4-packages-and-shiny-apps-klee0195/README.md

 ## Shiny app

-After installation, load the package and open the interactive dashboard:
+After installation and loading the package, open the interactive dashboard:

 ``` r
 run_housepack()